AnisH521/test_1/README.md

 This app takes movie reviews and tells whether they are positive or negative review

 ## Setup
-To run this project, install these python library and toolkit:
+To run this project, clone this repository and run following commands:

 ```
 $ git clone https://github.com/AnisH521/text_classifier_v3.git